 SUSQUEHANNA FLATS, LOWER SUSQUEHANNA RIVER AND NORTHEAST RIVER SEASON FISHING LOCATIONS ALLOWED CREEL AND SIZE LIMITS REGULATIONS RESTRICTIONS AND REMARKS JAN.
 1- FEB.
 29 All waters are open to catch and release fishing only No harvest Catch and release only • Eels may not be used as bait.
 MAR.
 1-MAR.
-31 Susquehanna Flats, upstream of a line from Sandy Point to Turkey Point and the Susquehanna River downstream from a line connecting the Susquehanna State Park boat ramp at Lapidum to Twin Rocks to Tomes Wharf in Port Deposit; and the Northeast River Catch and Release only Stinger hooks are prohibited.
+31 Susquehanna Flats, upstream of a line from Sandy Point to Turkey Point and the Susquehanna River downstream from a line connecting the Susquehanna State Park boat ramp at Lapidum (defined by Lat.
+39°35.86' N and Long.
+76°07.67' W) to Twin Rocks (defined by Lat.
+39°36.17' N and Long.
+76°07.56' W) to Tomes Wharf in Port Deposit (defined by Lat.
+39°36.23' N and Long.
+76°06.99' W); and the Northeast River.
+Note: The "Tomes Wharf" coordinate is closest to Lee's Landing Dock Bar.
+Catch and Release only Stinger hooks are prohibited.
 Barbless hooks are required when trolling.
-Non-offset circle or J hooks with less than 1⁄2 inch gap are required when using bait.
-No more than six lines per boat are allowed when trolling.
-Eels may not be used as bait.
-APR.
-1-MAY 15 Susquehanna Flats closed to striped bass fishing CLOSED catch striped bass is illegal during this MAY 16-MAY 31 See online guide e at eregulations.com/sb JUNE 1-JULY 15 or sca an the QR code b elow for up-to-date regulatio ons: JULY 16-JULY 31 AUGUST 1- DECEMBER 10 国際構成 DEC.
+Non-offset circle or J hooks with less than honomore than six lines per boat are allowed Eels may not be used as bait. • • • • • • • • • • • • • • • • • • • • APR.
+1-MAY 31 All waters upstream of a line from Abbey Point to Worton Point closed to striped bass fishing.
+No possession allowed No catch and release fishing for striped bas bass is illegal during this time period. s allowed.
+Attempting to catch striped JUNE 1-JULY 15 All areas open.
+1 fish per person per day.
+Must be at least 19" and cannot exceed 24".
+JULY 16-JULY 31 All areas closed to striped bass fishing.
+No possession allowed No catch and release fishing for striped bass allowed.
+Attempting to catch striped bass is illegal during this time period.
+AUGUST 1- December 10 All areas open.
+1 fish per person per day.
+Must be at least 19" and cannot exceed 24".
+DEC.
 11-DEC.
-31
+31 All areas are open to catch and release fishing only.
+No harvest allowed Catch and release only Eels may not be used as bait.

-ATLANTIC OCEAN, COASTAL BAYS AND THEIR TRIBUTARIES SEASON FISHING LOCATIONS ALLOWED CREEL AND SIZE LIMITS REGULATIONS RESTRICTIONS AND REMARK JAN.
+ATLANTIC OCEAN, COASTAL BAYS AND THEIR TRIBUTARIES SEASON FISHING LOCATIONS ALLOWED CREEL AND SIZE LIMITS REGULATIONS RESTRICTIONS AND REMARKS JAN.
 1-DEC.
 31 No area restrictions in state waters 1 fish per person per day, 28-31 inches Striped bass may not be caught, harassed or possessed in the Exclusive Economic Zone, which stretches from 3-200 miles off the coast.
 Must always use non-offset circle hooks when using fish, crabs or worms as bait or processed baits (treble hooks are prohibited) when targeting striped bass.

-NONTIDAL SEASON RESTRICTIONS AND REMARKS RESERVOIRS All nontidal reservoirs, lakes, and ponds. al reservoirs, lakes, and ponds.
-18 inch minimum size; 2 fish per person per day-only one of those fish may be larger than 30 inches NONTIDAL RIVERS AND STREAMS Closed at all times dnr.maryland.gov/fisheries/pages/charters/map.aspx
+NONTIDAL SEASON FISHING LOCATIONS ALLOWED CREEL AND SIZE LIMITS REGULATIONS RESTRICTIONS AND REMARKS RESERVOIRS All nontidal reservoirs, lakes, and ponds. tes, and ponds.
+18 inch minimum size; 2 fish per person per day-only one of those fish may be larger than 30 inches Open Year Round NONTIDAL RIVERS AND STREAMS Closed at all times